Everything PR News

 Marketing Implications for Adult-Use Operators

-• 280E may continue to apply unless broader rescheduling occurs
+• 280E continues to apply unless broader rescheduling occurs after the DEA hearing

 • Federal banking constraints likely remain